MateuszRostek/book-store/README.md

 ```
 6. Run `docker compose up -d --build` to start the application and MySQL database.
 7. Feel free to test my application using Postman/Swagger.
-   **Postman**: Keep in mind that you have to pass Authorization (Bearer Token) that you receive when logging in)
+   **Postman**: Keep in mind that you have to pass Authorization (Bearer Token) that you receive when logging in.
-  Do you want to test admin features? here are credentials of test admin user:
+  Do you want to test admin features?
+Here are credentials of sample admin:
    ```json
    {
    "email": "matthew@admin.com",